How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B3] to reduce interactional breakdowns:} in HCI, \textit{personalization} is used to customize the interface to be more familiar to the user \cite{fan2006personalization}.
-When evaluating visual elements (suck as quick replies) compared to typing the responses, \cite{lasek2013chatbots} observed that users that start the interaction by clicking an option are more likely to continue the conversation if the next exchange also has visual elements as optional affordances.
-In contrast, users who typed are more likely to abandon the conversation when they are facing options to click.
+\textbf{[B3] to reduce interactional breakdowns:} in HCI, \textit{personalization} is used to customize the interface toward user familiarity \citep{fan2006personalization}.
+When evaluating visual elements (such as quick replies) compared to typing the responses, \citet{lasek2013chatbots} observed that users that start the interaction by clicking an option are more likely to continue the conversation if the next exchange also has visual elements as optional affordances.
+In contrast, users who typed are more likely to abandon the conversation when they face options to click.
 Thus, chatbots should adapt their interface to users' preferred input methods.
-In \cite{jenkins2007analysis}, one participant suggested that the choice of text color and font size should be customizable. \cite{duijst2017can} also observed that participants faced difficulties with small letters, and concluded that adapting the interface to provide accessibility also needs to be considered.
+In \citet{jenkins2007analysis}, one participant suggested that the choice of text color and font size should be customizable. \citet{duijst2017can} also observed that participants faced difficulties with small letters, and concluded that adapting the interface to provide accessibility also needs to be considered.

 According to the surveyed literature, the main challenge regarding \textit{personalization} is \textbf{[C1] privacy}.
-To enrich the efficiency and productivity of the interaction, a chatbot needs to have memory of previous interactions as well as learn user's preferences and disclosed personal information \cite{thies2017how}.
-However, as \cite{duijvelshoff2017use} and \cite{thies2017how} suggest, collecting personal data may lead to privacy concerns.
-Thus, chatbots should showcase transparent purpose and ethical standard \cite{neururer2018perceptions}. \cite{thies2017how} also suggest that there should be a way to inform a chatbot that something in the conversation is private.
-Similarly, participants in \cite{zamora2017sorry} reported that personal data and social media content may be inappropriate topics for chatbots because they can be sensitive.
-These concerns may be reduced if a chatbot demonstrates care about privacy \cite{duijvelshoff2017use}.
+To enrich the efficiency and productivity of the interaction, a chatbot needs to have memory of previous interactions as well as learn user's preferences and disclosed personal information \citep{thies2017how}.
+However, as \citet{duijvelshoff2017use} and \citet{thies2017how} suggest, collecting personal data may lead to privacy concerns.
+Thus, chatbots should showcase transparent purpose and ethical standards \citep{neururer2018perceptions}. \citet{thies2017how} also suggest that there should be a way to inform a chatbot that something in the conversation is private.
+Similarly, participants in \citet{zamora2017sorry} reported that personal data and social media content may be inappropriate topics for chatbots because they can be sensitive .
+These concerns may be reduced if a chatbot demonstrates care about privacy \citep{duijvelshoff2017use}.

 The reported strategies to provide \textit{personalization} in chatbots interactions are the following: